 Doing this takes time and patience, but how many times do you buy something that you aren’t head over heels in love with?
 You may think you need it in the moment, but when you bring it home, you realize you just wanted to buy something or needed to fill a void.

 Compare your feelings for a prospective item to past head-over-heels-in-love experiences with decor and furniture that you love.
 If you don’t love it – don’t buy it.
-I think the best rooms are created by bringing together things that you absolutely love.
+I think the best rooms are created by bringing together things that you absolutely love and not just focusing on one particular style.

 5 // Rule out the styles you don’t like